JudgeGroovyman/JudgeGroovyman.github.io/Amiga.md

 * [AmigaSYS 4](https://www.amigasys.net/download.html) and here is [Version3 Setup](http://guide.abime.net/amigasys/chap1.htm)
 * [ClassicWB](http://classicwb.abime.net/) and [How to install in UAE](http://classicwb.abime.net/classicweb/instructionsuae.htm)

+https://www.amikit.amiga.sk/store this one loosk really good (but its commercial)

+Amiga Forever

 ### Classic WB ###
 In the [installation instructions](http://classicwb.abime.net/classicweb/instructionsuae.htm) there was a missing step:
 1. In step 3 in the paths tab I had to select 'WinUAE default(EXE directory' from a dropdown or it couldnt find my roms or my configurations.